hasti-kakadiya/SPOTIFY-DATA-ANALYST-PROJECT/README.md

 from spotify
 where liveness > (select avg(liveness) from spotify )
    ```
-3. **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
+**3. Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
 ```sql
 WITH cte
 AS